Table of Contents[Hide][Show]

 Ode to the Waffle at the Omni Frisco Hotel

 Our room at the Omni Frisco is on a high floor and evidently very quiet because we’ve slept for more than 10 hours.
 I wake up Felix and point this out to him.“We should just move to this hotel room,” he says, and he knows I get his meaning.
 Seldom is there a morning when our New York City neighbors don’t wake us up.
-I also didn’t wake once in the night with a feeling of existential dread, which maybe is just luck and perhaps more than you need to know.
-Likely I’m just excited that breakfast is coming.
+I also didn’t wake once in the night with a feeling of existential dread, which is perhaps luck, or maybe it’s just knowing breakfast is coming.

 We tuck into the Neighborhood Services buffet ($18.85) with the requisite eggs, crispy bacon, sausage, breakfast potatoes, and pastries.
 There’s also a tray with waffles, which I bypass, but Felix tries one and insists I taste his.